2kofawsome/pi74HC595/README.md

 # etc
 ```

-This can also be done after initialization with
+This can also be done after initialization with...
 ```python
 shift_register.set_daisy_chain(3) # Any positive int
 ```

-##### Remembering Previous State
+#### Remembering Previous Statess

-The default behaviour of a 74HC595 is that if a single new value is passed and the storage register is clocked,
-the old valuesa are "forgotten"
+The default behaviour of a 74HC595 is that if the storage register is clocked, the old values are "forgotten".

-ie if current state is "10101010" and "1" is sent, the new state is "10000000"
+If the current state is "10101010" and "1" is sent, the new state is "10000000".
-I built this package to fix this for my purposes, so if "1" is sent it will update to "11010101"
+pi74HC595 preserves the previous state so if "1" is sent it will update to "11010101".

-You can remove this functionality and keep the 74HC595 from "remembering" the past state during initialization.
+This functionality can be removed during initialization.
 ```python
 shift_register = pi74HC595(7, 37, 22, daisy_chain = 2, remember = False)